KharlAbban/frontendmentor-results-summary-soln/README.md

 ### Useful resources

 - [Bootstrap 5](https://www.getbootstrap.com) - This CSS framework is amazing.
-It virtuallydoesall the styling and grid work for you.
+It virtually does all the styling and grid work for you.
 Check it out!
 - [W3Schools](https://www.w3schools.com) - This is an amazing article which helped me throughout with helpful CSS tips, best practices, and examples.

 ## Author